 EWA Annual Event in Berlin

-The Signing of the Pledge, Equal Pay and Greater Gender Equality have been the topic in this year's Berlinale where EWA Network organised its annual members meeting in the rooms of Collegium Hungaricum right in the city center.
+The signing of the pledge, equal pay and greater gender equality were key topics in the 2019 Berlinale where EWA Network organised its annual members meeting in the rooms of Collegium Hungaricum right in the city center.

-EWA Network's director Alessia Sonaglioni, greeted the crowd of members and recapped about EWA's activities throughout the year before inviting to the stage the winner of the Scriptwriter's Residency, Ivona Juka.
+EWA Network's director Alessia Sonaglioni, greeted the crowd of members and provided a recap about EWA's activities throughout the year before inviting the winner of the Scriptwriter's Residency, Ivona Juka to the stage.

 Ivona Juka shared the teaser of her project Lambs in Wolfskin as well as her experience after working hand in hand with Suzanne Pradel during a month in Berlin, and attending the European Film Market.